-The skating ribbon at Maggie Daley Park in downtown Chicago is one of the most picture perfect spots for ice skating.
+The skating ribbon at Maggie Daley Park in downtown Chicago is one of the most picture perfect spots for ice skating (with great skyline views).
 Its path is twice the length of a lap around a traditional skating rink.

-When: Open daily through mid March, 2021 (weather permitting).
-Reservations are required and can be made up to 2 weeks in advance.
+When: Open daily through February 28, 2021 (weather permitting).
+Reservations are required and can be made weeks in advance.
 See the official website for hours and to make a reservation.